z-mojomoji/sourcerer-app/README.md

 Internals
 =========

 The app looks at repos locally on your machine, and then sends stats to sourcerer.io.
-The best way to verify is to look at the code. [src/main/proto/sourcerer.proto](https://github.com/sourcerer-io/sourcerer-app/blob/develop/src/main/proto/sourcerer.proto) is a good start as it describes the client-server protocol.
+The best way to verify is to look at the code.
+Protobuf messages declared in [src/main/proto/sourcerer.proto](https://github.com/sourcerer-io/sourcerer-app/blob/develop/src/main/proto/sourcerer.proto) is a good start as it describes the client-server protocol.
 The Sourcerer app does **NOT** upload source code anywhere, and it **NEVER** will.

 Build